The Caribbean: Mountain Ranges

 Grenada

-- Mount Saint Catherine: Mount Saint Catherine is situated in the northern part of Grenada.
-It is part of the island's mountainous interior and is its highest point at 8410 m (2,756 ft).
+Mount Saint Catherine: Mount Saint Catherine is situated in the northern part of Grenada.
+It is part of the volcanic structure in the island's northern region and is its highest point at 840 m (2,756 ft).

 Guadeloupe

-La Grande Soufrière: La Grande Soufrière is the highest peak on Guadeloupe and an active stratovolcano.
+La Grande Soufrière: La Grande Soufrière has the highest peak in Guadeloupe and is an active stratovolcano.
 It reaches an elevation of approximately 1,467 m (4,813 ft) above sea level.
 The volcano's name translates to "Big Sulphur Outlet," reflecting its geothermal activity.

 Basse-Terre: The western half of Guadeloupe is dominated by Basse-Terre, a mountainous region that includes La Grande Soufrière and the Guadeloupe National Park.
 This area is known for its lush rainforests, waterfalls, and diverse plant and animal life.